-Eating in China and Central Asia
+Eating in Central Asia

-Chinese cuisine is one of the most influential, diverse and flavoursome culinary styles in the world with a legacy stretching back thousands of years.
-Chinese dishes incorporate many spices and seasoning to create an explosion of flavours.
-Though Chinese cuisine can vary greatly from Chinese food we get in Australia, it is important to keep an open mind and be adventurous.
-All meals (excluding drinks) are included in our fully inclusive Road to Samarkand group tours from the groups' arrival until the groups' day of departure.
+Central Asian cuisine is diverse and flavoursome with a legacy stretching back thousands of years.
+It is important to keep an open mind and be adventurous.
+All meals (excluding drinks) are included in our fully inclusive group tours from the groups' arrival until the groups' day of departure.
 Please be aware that dishes selected for your meals reflect the cooking styles and signature dishes of the local area you are in.